gdoepp/buitre/README.md

 ## Caveat

-This repo is not thought to be used for other purposes than for demonstrating an issue with the upgrade of ng-aquila to verion 20.0.0.
+This repo is not thought to be used for other purposes than for demonstrating an issue with the upgrade of ng-aquila to version 20.0.0.
 The app is not supposed to work if built from this repository.